Selwonk

 The result: leaders who operate at a higher level, functions with greater strategic value, and earlier readiness for what the market demands next.

-• “I didn’t expect the nervous system work to be the part that changed things, but it was.
-I’m used to coaching being about what to say or who to talk to.
-This made me realize it’s so much more about me than the content.
-When I didn’t ground myself before a high-stakes meeting, I completely data dumped and came across like a reporter instead of an advisor.
-The difference when I regulate is night and day.”
+• “I didn’t expect the nervous system work to be the part that changed everything, but it did.
+I was used to thinking leadership development was about what to say or who to talk to.
+This made me realize it’s much more about how I show up.
+In high-stakes meetings, if I wasn’t grounded, I’d data-dump and come across like a reporter instead of an advisor.
+The difference when I regulate myself is night and day.”

 Campus Recruiting Manager, Global Hedge Fund

-• “We had a new CHRO start, and I had a meeting with her during her first week.
-I used a lot of the tools from the 𝗕𝗹𝘂𝗲𝗽𝗿𝗶𝗻𝘁 to frame my team and the work we do, and I felt like I really rocked that meeting.
-She gave my boss positive feedback about me afterward, and I’ve since had strong feedback from other C-suite meetings as well.
+• “We had a new CHRO start, and I met with her during her first week.
+I used a lot of the tools from this work to frame my team and the value of what we do, and I felt like I really rocked that meeting.
+She gave my boss positive feedback about me afterward, and I’ve since received strong feedback from other C-suite meetings as well.
 I can tell I’m showing up differently.”

 Global Early Careers Manager, Financial Services

 • “There was a real mindset shift for me.
 I realized I’d been operating in a task-oriented, check-the-box mindset.
 I started getting clear on what actually mattered and what was just noise.
-I’m still responsible for execution, but now I’m more selective and taking charge of the strategy behind the program.
+I’m still responsible for execution, but now I’m more selective and take greater ownership of the strategy behind the program.
 It helped me see that I’m more than just an executor.”

 —Senior TA Partner, Early Careers Programs, CPG Company

 • “I felt very seen in our conversations.
-You put into words the realities of early careers work and where I want to go in a way that was clearer than I could on my own.
-The 𝗕𝗹𝘂𝗲𝗽𝗿𝗶𝗻𝘁 turned that into something tangible.
-This is something I’ll reference often as I continue stepping into the leader I want to be.”
+You put into words the realities of early careers work and where I wanted to go in a way that was clearer than I could on my own.
+The ExecOS method turned that into something tangible.
+It’s something I’ll reference often as I continue stepping into the leader I want to be.”

 —University Recruiting Manager, Industrial Goods

-• “I realized I default to being the problem solver, even though that was consuming more of my day than I thought.
+• “I realized I defaulted to being the problem solver, even though it was consuming more of my day than I thought.
 Instead of immediately offering my solution, I started asking my team, ‘What are you considering?’
 I saw they often already had the right thinking.
-That shift moved me from being the fixer to becoming more of a strategic talent coach — not just providing answers, but building their strategic thinking.”
+That shift moved me from being the fixer to becoming more of a strategic coach — not just providing answers, but building their strategic thinking.”

 —Early Careers Leader, North America, Global Insurance

-• “The early career space is such a unique and small world, and there really aren’t many resources specific to it outside of a few conferences or LinkedIn groups.
-Having someone who truly understands the landscape, but isn’t inside your organization, is incredibly valuable.
-There just aren’t many spaces dedicated to developing leaders in early talent the way the 𝗟𝗮𝗯 does.”
+• “The early talent space is unique, and there aren’t many resources built specifically for it beyond a few conferences or LinkedIn groups.
+Having someone who truly understands the landscape — but isn’t inside your organization — is incredibly valuable.
+There simply aren’t many spaces dedicated to developing early talent leaders the way the Lab does.”

 —University Recruiting Manager, Industrial Goods